 When it comes to your resume, there are a few things you can do, like rearrange it to be a skills-based resume that focuses on your most relevant skills and experience rather than a chronological retelling of your roles.
 (You can find a skills-based resume template here.)
 Your cover letter is a different story.

 Generally, especially when submitting a resume online, there is no need for a cover letter unless it is specifically requested.
 But if are going going to write one—because it has been requested, you know someone who can pass it along, or you are sending it directly to the hiring manager—it’s a great opportunity to share a little bit more of your journey, explain why you want this position, and convince the hiring manager that despite appearances, you’re actually a perfect fit for the job.

 Doing all of that when you already feel a little unfit for the gig can definitely be a challenge.
 But don’t panic!
 Here’s what you need to know about your cover letter when you’re applying for a job that seems a little out of reach.

 Be honest with yourself about whether attempting to get this job is realistic.

-Alright, first things first, it’s time to get real.
+It’s time to get real.
 It’s great to look around and expand outside of your comfort zone and throw your hat into the ring for opportunities that seem like a (reasonable) stretch.
-However, it’s not the best use of your time to write a cover letter for a job you are not qualified for.
+However, it’s not the best use of your time to write a cover letter for a job you have no chance in getting.